fernandorobles97/git-collaboration-practice/README.md

 Initialize git by running git init
 Stage your README by running git add README.md
 Make your first commit by running git commit -m "Initial Commit"

+Getting Started

+Get the link to your partner’s repo
+Accept the collaborator invitation (you’ll probably get an email) Clone it down to your machine